cucumber/vscode/README.md

 The Outline panel displays an outline of the Gherkin document, making it easy to navigate between scenarios.

+## Language Support

+The Cucumber extension provides step definition support with a [large number of languages and frameworks](#features).

+If your language or framework is unsupported, please [open an issue](https://github.com/cucumber/language-service/issues) or [raise a pull request](https://github.com/cucumber/language-service/pulls) in the [Cucumber Language Service](https://github.com/cucumber/language-service) - where language support is implemented.

+If you experience any issues using the extension with a supported language, please [raise a bug report](https://github.com/cucumber/vscode/issues) with as much detail as possible or reach out for help through [our Slack community](https://cucumber.io/community#slack).

 ## Extension Settings

 In most cases you shouldn't need to specify any settings